Indiana Commercial Real Estate Conference Online

 How to Submit Your Proposal

-- Submit 30-minute CRE Best Practice or Industry Update Session Proposal (Virtual)
+- Submit a 1 hour virtual CRE Best Practice or Industry Update Session Proposal (Virtual)

-- Submit a 2 Hour CE Session Proposal (In-Person or Virtual)
+- Submit a 2 Hour CE Session Proposal (In-Person)

 All session proposals must include: